Still Single & Nearly 30

 The ones I liked never liked me.
 The ones who liked me I never liked.
 The ones I liked who maybe seemed to like me never did anything about it.
-And then there were the guys who I thought were super great until I started feeling used, manipulated, and even disrespected.
+And then there were the guys who I thought were super great until I started feeling overlooked, used, or rejected.
 Cynicism about romance began to grow.
 I made some awesome guy friends throughout the years, but I also accumulated a lot of hurts.

 I found myself caught in a balancing act between idealizing romance and completely dismissing it.
 No matter how cynical I got, part of me still longed for marriage––I couldn’t seem to shake that longing.
 Often the emotional roller-coaster was intense.

-Then I made the most radical decision of my life: I decided to move to Korea.
+Then I made the most radical decision of my life: I decided to move to South Korea.

 Made For More

-Thankfully, I managed to lay that down before the Lord and I came anyway, not knowing what a huge turning point it would be in my life.
+Thankfully, I managed to lay that down before God and I came anyway, not knowing what a huge TURNING POINT it would be in my life.

 My very first month here, I fell in love and six months later, we were married.

-(That is exactly the sort of thing people tell you will happen, though, isn’t it?
+(But isn’t that exactly the sort of thing people tell you will happen?
 “It will happen when you’re least expecting it.”
 “When you stop wanting it, the right guy will just come along.”
 I’m sure people mean well, but let’s be real.
-That’s a bunch of … It happens when it happens.
+That’s a bunch of . . .
+It happens when it happens.
 Period.
 Hearing that kind of stuff just sets you up to psyche yourself out.)